 The Venezuelan cuatro has its origins in Europe.
-The history of this wonderful instrument starts many centuries ago with the expansion of the popularity of the Spanish Guitar, an instrument that used to have 4 strings.
-The Spanish Guitar traveled to South America and was transformed in many different instruments that now are part of the folk music for many of the Latin American Countries.
+The history of this beautiful instrument started many centuries ago with the expansion of the popularity of the Spanish Guitar, an instrument that used to have four strings.
+The Spanish Guitar traveled to South America and was transformed into many different instruments that now are part of folk music in many Latin American Countries.

-Besides the Spanish Guitar, there are also many similar instruments throughout history, like in Egipt or some European and African countries that also have used 4 stringed musical instruments.
-As an example, Brazil has a 4 stringed musical instrument called Cavaquinho, which comes from the Portuguese Cavaco
+Besides the Spanish Guitar, there are many similar instruments throughout history, like in Egipt or some European and African countries that have used four-stringed musical instruments.
+For example, Brazil has a 4 stringed musical instrument called Cavaquinho, which comes from the Portuguese Cavaco.

 History of the Cuatro Instrument

-The arrival of the Cuatro to South America comes with the Spanish conquers, bringing their musical instruments to the region, including the Spanish Guitar, which disappeared or was transformed into a 6 string guitar in Europe but remained with its original 4 strings in America.
-The history of the Cuatro Instrument doesn’t cease to amaze historians and musicians together, as the instrument had a very particular evolution, a bit different from other cousin instruments from different parts of South America, like the Brazilian Cavaquinho.
+The arrival of the Cuatro to South America came with the Spanish conquers, bringing their musical instruments to the region, including the Spanish Guitar, which disappeared or was transformed into a six-string guitar in Europe but remained with its original four strings in America.
+The history of the Cuatro Instrument does not cease to amaze historians and musicians, as the instrument had a very particular evolution, different from other cousin instruments from different parts of South America, like the Brazilian Cavaquinho.

-The Cuatro, also called Cuatro llanero or Venezuelan Cuatro, is being used in many countries like Venezuela, Colombia, Trinidad & Tobago, and many other Caribbean Islands, like Aruba.
-Once arrived in Venezuela, the Cuatro guitar started being used to compose folk music in most of the cities.
+The Cuatro, also called Cuatro llanero or Venezuelan Cuatro, is used in many countries like Venezuela, Colombia, Trinidad & Tobago, and many other Caribbean Islands, like Aruba.
+Once it arrived in Venezuela, the Cuatro guitar started being used to compose folk music in most cities.
 Coro, El Tocuyo, Carora, Barquisimeto, Barinas.
-Since 1705 there are written letters mentioning the Cuatro in cities like Barinas.
-The instrument was also used to accompany singers in all of the regions of the plains shared between Colombia and Venezuela.
+Since 1705 there have been letters mentioning the Cuatro in cities like Barinas.
+The instrument was also used to accompany singers in the plains regions shared between Colombia and Venezuela.
 Nowadays, Colombia uses the Cuatro for its Joropo music in regions like Villavicencio, Yopal, Guanare, Arauca, and Mani, only to mention a few.

 So, what is a Cuatro Guitar or Cuatro Instrument?
-The Cuatro is a musical instrument belonging to the family of the Guitar, smaller in size, and using only 4 strings.
-The Cuatro is tuned A, D, F#, B, and uses nylon strings.
+The Cuatro is a musical instrument belonging to the family of the Guitar, smaller in size, and using only four strings.
+The Cuatro is tuned A, D, F#, and B and uses nylon strings.

-There is another instrument called Cuatro, with its origins in Puerto Rico.
+There is another instrument called Cuatro, which originates in Puerto Rico.
 It is part of the same string instruments family.
-It is better known as the Puerto Rican Cuatro, the official folkloric national instrument of Puerto Rico, and curiously, this cuatro has 10 strings in five courses tuned from low to high: B, E, A, D, G. This instrument is used to play the melody most of the time, whereas the Cuatro that we’ve studied in this article is used mostly for strumming and accompanying singers.
+It is better known as the Puerto Rican Cuatro, the official folkloric national instrument of Puerto Rico.
+Curiously, this cuatro has ten strings in five courses tuned from low to high: B, E, A, D, G. This instrument is used to play the melody most of the time, whereas the Cuatro that we have studied in this article is used mainly for strumming and accompanying singers.

-If you would like to expand your knowledge about this or other string instruments, visit the Wikipedia Cuatro Page, where you’ll find more details, dates, and interesting facts about the instrument.
+If you want to expand your knowledge about this or other string instruments, visit the Wikipedia Cuatro Page, where you’ll find more details, dates, and exciting facts about the instrument.

 Is the cuatro the instrument you would like to learn next?
-Head over our Free Courses for Cuatro page and give it a try now!
-All TuCuatro Courses are free and you can start learning how to play this wonderful musical instrument with the help of our musicians.
+Head to our Free Courses for Cuatro page and try it now!
+All TuCuatro Courses are free, and you can start learning how to play this wonderful musical instrument with the help of our musicians.